sampittko/gatsby-starter-intl-blog/README.md

       1. *To be added*
 2. Open [locales](https://github.com/sampittko/sampittko.sk/blob/master/src/locales/) folder and create a new <pre>[language-key].json</pre> file with correct translations (copy the existing one and change it)
 3. Open [content](https://github.com/sampittko/sampittko.sk/blob/master/src/content/) folder and create a new <pre>[language-key]</pre> folder with subfolder structure tree (copy the existing one and change it)
+4. Extend existing GraphQL queries in the [hooks](https://github.com/sampittko/sampittko.sk/blob/master/src/hooks/) folder by adding the newly added language (copy existing part of the query and change it so that it uses new language key).
-4. **You are done.** If you wish to change default language or language that is at the root of your website, follow the comments that can be found inside configuration of <u>gatsby-plugin-intl</u> (open [gatsby-config.js](https://github.com/sampittko/sampittko.sk/blob/master/gatsby-config.js) again)
+5. **You are done.** If you wish to change default language or language that is at the root of your website, follow the comments that can be found inside configuration of <u>gatsby-plugin-intl</u> (open [gatsby-config.js](https://github.com/sampittko/sampittko.sk/blob/master/gatsby-config.js) again)

 ## Adding Pages